laforge49/asynchronous-entities/ae-vault/8activities/8024-entityTree.md

 - While a federation is active, the FEDERATOR-NAME in the federator's env names the federator.
 This will be used to identify the active federation.
 - While a federation is active, the FEDERATOR-NAME in the entity maps will name the federation they are participating in.
 - Simplified async dispatch to ignore the federation entity map; federation temporarily disabled.
-- Enabled federation, disabled relation federation classifiers and children.
+- Enabled federation, disabled relation federation and children.
 Federation folded into the entity-map-atom.
 - Enabled relation, updated addRelation.
+- Dropped old code relating to adding classifiers.